 10.04 When the DISC relay operates, (Y or Z options) the OH relay releases.
-The OH relay releasing, releases the ground to the circuit that operated DISC; thus, the DISC relay must be held up.
+The OH relay releasing, releases the ground to the circuit that operated DISC; thus the DISC relay must be held up.
 The PS 9 make-contact serves this function.
 Since PS is operated, the DISC relay operating places a ground on the RET and AUX4 relays causing them to operate.
 When the RET relay is operated, the return attempt is initiated.
 AUX4 operating enables timer TM2.
-This timer operates relay TMR2 at the end of 200 ms. When TMR2 operating also enables timer TM1.
+This timer operates relay TMR2 at the end of 200 ms. When TMR2 operates the RET relay releases.
+TMR2 operating also relay releases.
+IMR2 operating also enables timer IM1.
 The timer times for 500 ms to allow the return attempt to complete.
 When TMR1 times out it operates relay TMR1.
-Relay TMR1 operating releases relay PS and bridges the hold path for the DISC relay so that it will not release.
-When the PS relay releases it releases the AUX4 relay, which releases the TMR2 relay.
+Relay TMR1 operating releases relay PS and bridges the Hold path for the DISC relay so that it will not release.
+When the PS relay releases it releases the AUX4 relay TMR2 releases the TMR2 relay.
 When relay TMR2 releases, relay TMR1 releases, allowing the DISC relay to release.
 Thus the DISC relay is the last relay to release with all other relays normal.
 This guarantees that the test line cannot be seized with any relay off-normal unless a trouble condition exists.
 Relay DISC releasing removes the sleeve ground allowing the test line to release the loop.

-10.05 In 1ESS switch and 2ESS switch offices (F option), test couplers are used to interconnect the Coin Station Test Line and the switching network.
+10.05 In ESS offices (F option), test couplers are used to interconnect the Coin Station Test Line and the switching network.
 A short across leads E and EG for F option energizes a scan point in the coupler circuit to maintain the connection between the line circuit and the CSTL through the switching network.
-When OH relay is operated and DISC is not operated, or when relay PS is operated, the short across the E and EG leads is prevalent.
+When OH relay is operated and DISC is not operated, or when relay PS is operated, the short across the E and EG leads ís prevalent.

-10.06 With relay PS operated, (F option) and when DISC operates, OH releases, but PS 9 make-contact maintains the scan point energized.
-When DISC operates, TMR3 is released if operated, and its 5B contact holds DISC operated through DISC 4 make-contact.
+10.06 With relay PS operated, (F option) and when DISC operates, OH releases, but PS 9 make contact maintains the scan point energized.
+When DISC operates, TMR3 is released if operated, and its 5B contact holds DISC operated through DISC 4 make contact.
 However, the TM3 timer is not yet activated because the PS relay is operated.
-With DISC and PS operated, relay RET operates for 200 ms to return any coins in the hopper.
-TMR2 operates at the end of the 200 ms time interval which initiates an additional 800 ms interval after which TMR1 additional 800 ms interval after which TMR1 operates.
-When both TMR2 and TMR1 are operated, the PS relay releases, the TM3 timer is activated, and the coupler scan point across leads E and EG is opened.
+With DISC and PS operated, relay RET operates for 200 msec to return any coins in the hopper.
+TMR2 operates at the end of the 200 msec time interval which initiates an additional 800 msec interval after which TMR1 operates.
+When both TMR2 and TMR1 are operated, the PS relay releases, the TM3 and a start of the s timer is activated, and the coupler scan point across leads E and EG is opened.
 At this time, the switching network and coupler begin their disconnect sequence.
-TM3 has a 2.5 second interval to allow ample time for the line circuit to disconnect from the switching network before TMR3 operates to release DISC relay before TMR3 operates to release DISC relay.
+TM3 has a 2.5 sec interval to allow ample time for the line circuit to disconnect from the switching network before TMR3 operates to release DISC relay.
 This in turn releases TMR3 to terminate the disconnect procedure.
 If ample time is not allowed for the switching network to disconnect before DISC relay is released and an Off Hook condition exists on the station connected, OH relay will reoperate when DISC releases to re-energize the scan point and the line circuit will not be disconnected from the CSTL.